strayptr/wow/README.md

 Currently it does nothing at all except display a blank form.
 Super useful!
 On the other hand, it's completely cross-platform. `wow` runs on Windows and anywhere that has `mono`, and the installation process is effortless:

-- go to the Releases page.
+- go to the Releases page: [github.com/strayptr/wow/releases](https://github.com/strayptr/wow/releases)

-- download the latest release's binary archive, like `wow-v0.0.1.tar.gz`, and extract it.
+- download the latest release's binary archive, like [wow-v0.0.1.tar.gz](https://github.com/strayptr/wow/releases/download/v0.0.1-alpha/wow-0.0.1.tar.gz) and extract it.

 - launch the visualizer by navigating to `wow-0.0.1/wow/bin` and double clicking on `wow` (or `wow.cmd` on Windows).